 - a.
-We will track and monitor our water consumption and understand where risks exist, making sure we comply with any local water abstraction and use restrictions. - b.
-We will improve the efficiency of water use; a key resource to all, though collaborative working, use of water efficient equipment and promoting water stewardship. - c.
-We will ensure all effluent sources are identified, with discharge tested on a regular basis, records are produced and kept for inspection to meet local legislation and where effluent is treated on site it is fully treated to meet needs of discharge permits.
+We will track and monitor water consumption, within our supply chain and understand where risks exist, making sure we comply with any local water abstraction and use restrictions. - b.
+We will improve the efficiency of water use; a key resource to all, through collaborative working, and promoting water stewardship. - c.
+We are working to ensure all effluent sources are identified, with discharge tested on a regular basis, records are produced and kept for inspection to meet local legislation and where effluent is treated on site it is fully treated to meet needs of discharge permits.